-The Problem Isn’t Who Trump Has Offended — It’s Who He Hasn’t
+The Problem Isn’t Just Who Trump Has Offended — It’s Who He Hasn’t

 The truth is that the chance to repair frayed relationships with Middle Eastern partners does present opportunities for a new U.S. president.
 Each of these leaders faces real threats that merit U.S. support.
 But Trump seems determined to ask for almost nothing of value in return.

-Most troubling of all is the prospect that Russian President Putin left his meeting with Trump feeling as emboldened as the orb-mates seemingly did.
+Most troubling of all is the prospect that Russian President Vladimir Putin left his meeting with Trump feeling as emboldened as the orb-mates seemingly did.
 Reports suggest that Trump and Putin agreed to disagree on whether Russia interfered in the 2016 election (hint: it did!), but there’s little suggestion that Trump imposed any concrete costs whatsoever for past or future assaults on American democracy.

 As a private citizen, Trump famously quipped, “When you’re a star, they let you do it.
 You can do anything.”
-As president, he seems to be extending the same privilege to autocrats and hardliners overseas.
+As president, he seems to be extending the same impunity to autocrats and hardliners overseas.

 Photo credit: MANDEL NGAN/AFP/Getty Images